scipy/scipy/doc/source/dev/contributor/continuous_integration.rst

 and does not have unforeseen effects.

 .. note:: Before submitting or updating your PR, please ensure that you tested
-          locally your changes.
+          your changes locally.
 See :ref:`pr-checklist` and :ref:`runtests`.

 Workflows
 =========

-We run more than 20 different workflows with different version of the dependencies, different architectures, etc. A PR must pass all these checks before it can be merged as to ensure a sustainable state of the project.
+We run more than 20 different workflows with different versions of the dependencies, different architectures, etc. A PR must pass all these checks before it can be merged as to ensure a sustainable state of the project.

 Apart from the unit tests, the documentation and examples in the docstrings are also checked.
 These are common failing workflows as Sphinx and doctests have very strict rules.
 These aspects are very important as documentation and examples are user facing elements.
-Ensure that these elements are properly rendered.
+Ensures that these elements are properly rendered.

-The logs can be long, but you will always find out why your did not pass a check.
+The logs can be long, but you will always find out why your build/test did not pass a check.
 Simply click on ``Details`` to access the logs.

 Following is a list of all the different workflows in use.
 They are grouped by CI resources providers.